georgejecook/burp/README.md

 It's a simple tool for executing regex replacements on source code files, a bit like _awk_.
 The killer feature is that it understands brightscript syntax, so it knows what line and function it's in.
 It can be used from command line, or from a js environment (such as when using  gulp for building)

+## What kinds of things can you do with it?

+ - Add line numbers to log calls in your files, or disable logs
+ - Prevent further asserts executing in unit tests, if a test has failed
+ - Replace tokens in your files
+ - and more

 ## Usage

 ### From javascript/typescript/node